10/30/2023

 One piece of technology Paul broke down even further was real-time locating systems (RTLS) and the comparison of duress and panic buttons.
 He compared RTLS in healthcare to the purpose of a GPS.
 Just as you would use a GPS to help direct yourself to important locations, RTLS guides you to important locations for a person or asset, providing workflow efficiency.
 The RTLS technology communicates to the software who (or what) it is and their location.
 This is beneficial for use cases such as workflow or asset tracking, but it’s even more profound for staff duress situations.

+When discussing duress and panic buttons, they are similar yet different.
+They are considered personal wearables, which is important for caregivers because the buttons are embedded into their everyday badge, making them accessible and more embraceable.
+It also gives caregivers freedom of movement, helping them provide care and services without disruption.
 The difference is in how they function.
 A personal duress button is covertly placed and easily accessible for situations where silent notifications are needed.
 A panic button is more overtly placed and intended for situations where silent notifications are not required.
 When considering the type of security and safety that is needed in your health system, it’s important to understand how duress and panic buttons function and their purpose.
+Paul believes staff duress RTLS technology to be a crucial tool in the battle against workplace violence.
+“Being discreet is everything.
+Technology must discreetly trigger the appropriate response without making a situation worse,” he said. |

 Single Source of Truth to Drive Decision Making